rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    Only used if the See ``-useReadThread`` option is specified on the subscriber side.

-   See WaitSet Event Count and Delay.
+   See :ref:`WaitSet Event Count and Delay`.

    | **Default:** ``100``
    | **Range:** ``>= 0``